Certification Commission for Healthcare Information Technology: Operations

-CCHIT focused its first efforts on ambulatory EHR products for the office-based physician and provider and began commercial certification in May 2006.
+CCHIT focused its first efforts on ambulatory EHR products for office-based physicians and health care providers and began commercial certification in May 2006.

-CCHIT then developed a process of certification for inpatient EHR products and launched that program in 2007.
+CCHIT then developed a certification process for inpatient EHR products and launched that program in 2007.

 CCHIT then assessed the need for, and potential benefit of, certifying EHR for specialty medicine, special care settings, and special-needs populations.

-CCHIT, in a collaboration with the MITRE Corporation, also developed an open-source program called Laika to test EHR software for compliance with federally named interoperability standards.
+CCHIT, in collaboration with the MITRE Corporation, also developed an open-source program called Laika to test EHR software for compliance with federally named interoperability standards.

 In January 2014, Information Week reported that CCHIT would exit the EHR certification business.

 On November 14, 2014, CCHIT ceased all operations.